How to Test Your Smoke and Carbon Monoxide Detectors

 Carbon Monoxide Safety

-Testing Carbon Monoxide Detectors
+Carbon Monoxide Detectors and Smoke Alarms

-Smoke and carbon monoxide detectors are two of the most important devices attached to an all-encompassing home security system.
-Both devices are life-saving tools, but to get the most of them, they must be working properly.
-This is where testing comes in.
+Smoke and carbon monoxide detectors are two of the most important devices in an all-encompassing home security system.
+Both devices are life-saving tools, but to get the most out of them, they must be working properly.
+This is where testing your carbon monoxide and smoke detectors comes in.
+Testing for smoke and carbon monoxide alarms is relatively simple and staying on top of the devices is not too difficult.
+With some practice and reminders, your alarms can always operate properly, which could potentially be a literal lifesaver.

 Basic Testing: